Do you have multi-continent datacenters with gobs of bandwidth, IOps, and

 - Gateway Type: Select "VPN".

 - VPN type: Select "Route-Based" (packets routed by routing table) in this case; it would be advisable to familiarize yourself with the difference between route and policy here.
+Note that policy requires IKEv1, so if you need to use it note the settings will be quite a bit different.

 - Virtual Network: Select the virtual network we created in the last step.